Patrouille Suisse: Aircraft

-The Patrouille Suisse normally operates six Northrop F-5E Tiger II aircraft out of total of twelve F-5Es that are maintained in team colors.
+The Patrouille Suisse normally operates six Northrop F-5E Tiger II aircraft out of total of twelve F-5Es that are maintained in team colours.
 Since 1996 ten aircraft are able to accept one of the eight smoke generators that were made by RUAG.
 When fitted with a smoke generator, including the two 40 L bottles of diesel, the right gun of the F-5E is disabled.

 The teams F-5Es are also used for other purposes such as training and as target tugs flown by Target Squadron 12, facilitated by their high visibility colouring.

 A Pilatus PC-6 V-622 "Felix", painted in Patrouille Suisse colours, transports the commander, announcer and the team groundcrew.